pseusys/SeasideVPN/README.md

 - **nodetype**: type of node the certificate describes, for worker nodes it is `whirlpool`.
 - **address**: (IP or domain name) where the node server is hosted.
 - **public**: a 32-byte Base64-encoded node public key.
-- **token**: a special encrypted token containing user information (between TODO and TODO) bytes, Base64-encoded.
+- **token**: a special encrypted token containing user information, Base64-encoded.
 - **port**: port number for connection by PORT protocol.
 - **typhoon**: port number for connection by TYPHOON protocol.
 - **dns**: an IP address of the DNS server proposed by the server.